 What predators should I be on the lookout for?

 Throughout the colder seasons the same types of predators will be lurking about, however they are likely to be more desperate due to the change of season.
-Things like mice, rats, possums, quolls, foxes, dingos and perhaps even eagles might try to steal a quick meal from your backyard if the coop is not adequately protected.
+Things like mice, rats, possums, quolls, foxes, dingos and perhaps even eagles and hawks might try to steal a quick meal from your backyard if the coop is not adequately protected.

 Are all predators just trying to get my chickens?